eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

   * HTML5 Audio Element to use to play the Icecast stream.
 * `enableLogging` (optional) **Default** `false`
   * Set to `true` to enable warning and error logging to the console
+* `playbackMethod` (optional) **Default** `mediasource`
+  * Sets the preferred playback method. `"mediasource", "webaudio", "html5"`
+  * IcecastMetadataPlayer will attempt to use this playback method first before other methods.
+  * The playback method is automatically chosen depending on browser support for the codec of the Icecast stream.

 #### Retry Options
 * `retryTimeout` (optional) - **Default** `30` seconds